lxc/incus/doc/installing.md

 Install Incus with:

     emerge -av app-containers/incus

+To run virtual machines, also run:

+    emerge -av app-emulation/qemu

 Note: Installing LTS vs. feature-release will be explained later, when Incus upstream and Gentoo's repository has those releases available.